lsncibb/PANPRS/README.md

-# SummaryLasso
+# PANPRS

-### Input for SummaryLasso incorporating multiple traits and functional annotations of SNPs.
+### Input for PANPRS incorporating multiple traits and functional annotations of SNPs.

 summaryZ,
 The Z statistics of p SNPs from q GWA studies.
 A matrix with dimension p x q for p SNPs and q traits.
 The first column corresponds to the primary trait and the rest columns correspond to the secondary traits.